-Move management metrics provide opportunities for improvement
+Move management metrics provide opportunities for facility managers

 If move management isn’t handled appropriately, new hires may not have desk space on their first days.
-Management will then need to find an alternative place until another location can be secured.
+Facility management will then need to find an alternative place until another location can be secured.
 Or, a person who has been promoted might pack up their belongings and arrive at his or her new office before the previous tenant has evacuated, causing confusion, delays and perhaps even compromising morale.

 However, a facility department that has deployed move management software as part of their IWMS can ensure those transitions are conducted smoothly, ensuring productivity isn’t lost in the process, the media outlet reports.
-FMs can use these programs to view and process move requests, validate and authorize them electronically and use digital floor plans to test a number of potential scenarios before finalizing changes.
+Facility managers can use these programs to view and process move requests, validate and authorize them electronically and use digital floor plans to test a number of potential scenarios before finalizing changes.
 Once the moves are completed, the systems generate records in real time so users will always see the most up-to-date versions of layouts.

-Find the best way to show off that value
+How to show off that value

 “Accountants love the spreadsheets,” director of facilities operations and office services at McKesson Corp.Clayton Crawford told the source.
 “But it’s hard for others to see it that way.
 We would like to get the data into a more graphical format.”